aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ## Read/Write Splitting Plugin

 The Read/Write Splitting Plugin adds functionality to switch between writer and reader instances via calls to the `Client#setReadOnly` method.
-Upon calling `setReadOnly(true)`, the plugin will establish a connection to a reader instance and direct subsequent queries to this instance.
+Upon calling `await setReadOnly(true)`, the plugin will establish a connection to a reader instance and direct subsequent queries to this instance.
 Future `setReadOnly` calls will switch the underlying connection between the established writer and reader according to the `setReadOnly` value.

 ### Loading the Read/Write Splitting Plugin